knative-extensions/homebrew-kn-plugins/README.md

 ```
 brew install knative-sandbox/kn-plugins/admin
 ```
 By default the installation will place the plugin binary into your `PATH`.
-You will need to move them to your `~/.config/kn/plugins` directory uless you are using [`lookup-plugins`](https://github.com/knative/client/blob/main/docs/README.md#options) with `kn`.
+You will need to move them to your `~/.config/kn/plugins` directory unless you are using [`lookup-plugins`](https://github.com/knative/client/blob/main/docs/README.md#options) with `kn`.